AlenPelin/keo-studio/_portfolio/sveta---helios-retro-manual-lense-photography.md

 ---
 Year ago I received a very special birthsday gift.
 It was tiny Helios - russian retro bokeh portrait manual lens.
 I knew it would be a chalenge to work with it.
 This lens is not about sharp and crisp photos.
 It is pure magic.
 Especially, during the golden hour.

+I like how soft her skin is; bokeh is so wimsical! and I like how sun highlighted dust and pollen in the air.